 (This article was first published on 27 June 2016.
-It is being reposted from The Quint’s archives to mark PV Narasimha Rao’s birth anniversary.)
+It is being reposted from The Quint’s archives to mark PV Narasimha Rao’s birth anniversary on 28 June 2022)

 Narasimha Rao was India’s ninth Prime Minister, and on the occasion of his birth anniversary, here are two anecdotes that exemplify his tolerance towards critics.